matchmakeredlabs/matchmakeredlabs.github.io/pbc.md

 positive impact on society and the environment, i.e. maximum positive externalities and minimum negative. (benefitcorp.net)

-Matchmaker Educaion Labs envisions a world in which *Leaning is Liberated*.
+MatchMaker Educaion Labs envisions a world in which *Leaning is Liberated*.